-- 426 Consistent asset valuation and impact analyses are important elements of enterprise risk strategy. - 427 Enterprise leaders and their supporting managers review the enterprise mission objectives and - 428 expected outcomes to develop the risk management strategy for the enterprise.
-These strategic - considerations then provide input to consider and calculate the harm that would occur if those - benefits were reduced or eliminated.
-The BIA process provides that consistent model for - determining and documenting the intended value of an asset and the potential harm of a loss to - that asset.
-BIA enables the consideration of any types of assets that enable the mission, many of - 433 which are related to the correct functioning of operational technology and cyber-physical - systems.
-It is important to continually evaluate the role of various types of ICT in consideration - of the harmful effects of any incident that might degrade or disrupt enterprise capabilities or that - 436 might have deleterious effects on the enterprise's reputation or finances.
-For example, traditional - information technology is almost always important, but it can be equally important to ensure that - a manufacturing system operates properly or that chemicals flow safely throughout an industrial
+Consistent asset valuation and impact analyses are important elements of enterprise risk strategy.
+Enterprise leaders and their supporting managers review the enterprise mission objectives and expected outcomes to develop the risk management strategy for the enterprise.
+These strategic considerations then provide input to consider and calculate the harm that would occur if those benefits were reduced or eliminated.
+The BIA process provides that consistent model for determining and documenting the intended value of an asset and the potential harm of a loss to that asset.
+The BIA enables the consideration of numerous types of assets that enable the mission, many of which are related to the correct functioning of operational technology and cyber-physical systems.
+It is important to continually evaluate the role of various types of ICT while considering the harmful effects of an incident that might degrade or disrupt enterprise capabilities or that might have deleterious effects on the enterprise's reputation or finances.
+For example, traditional information technology is almost always important, but it can be equally important to ensure that a manufacturing system operates properly or that chemicals flow safely throughout an industrial plant.
+Elements that enable both data and control signals should be included in the BIA.

-- plant.
-Each of the elements that enable both data and control signals should be included in the BIA. - By recording the benefits provided by an asset in light of its contribution to the enterprise, the potential impacts of a loss to those assets can be determined (see Figure 3), particularly in terms of: - Mission Including direct or indirect support to corporate or agency products and services - Finance Benefits that will improve the enterprise's earnings (net revenue or return on investment for a government entity) or that will support fiscal capital and free cash flow for a business - Reputation Attributes that enable stakeholders (e.g., citizens, shareholders, regulators, partners) to view the enterprise in a favorable light and contribute to its well-being
+By recording the benefits provided by an asset in light of its contribution to the enterprise, the potential impacts of a loss to those assets can be determined (see Figure 3), particularly in terms of:

+- Mission Including direct or indirect contributions to corporate or agency products and services that support enterprise objectives - Finance Benefits that will improve the enterprise's earnings (e.g., net revenue or return on investment for a government entity) or that will support fiscal capital and free cash flow for a business - Reputation Attributes that enable stakeholders (e.g., citizens, shareholders, regulators, partners) to view the enterprise in a favorable light and contribute to its well-being

-Figure 3: Impacts of Enterprise Assets for a Business or Agency
+Fig. 3.
+Impacts of Enterprise Assets for a Business or Agency

-By documenting the harmful impacts of losses to enterprise assets, the BIA provides important input into the information security risk assessment process.
+By documenting the harmful impacts of enterprise asset loss, the BIA provides important input into the information security risk assessment process.9

-2.4 Determining Loss Scenarios and Their Consequences
+2.4.
+Determining Loss Scenarios and Their Consequences

-Historically, the BIA provides a consistent method for considering the impacts of disruptions to the delivery of products and services.
-While disruption (i.e., partial or full loss of availability) is an important impact to consider, the factors described above highlight the need to also consider high-level impacts from losses that occur to confidentiality and integrity.
+Historically, the BIA provides a consistent method for considering the impacts of disruptions (i.e., partial or full loss of availability) on the delivery of products and services.
+While disruption is an important impact to consider, the factors described above highlight the need to also consider high-level impacts from confidentiality and integrity loss.
 This high-level set of loss scenarios is related to but separate from the detailed risk scenarios that occur as part of the cybersecurity risk management (CSRM) process.